msquidward17/project1/README.md

 ·Upload lab 1 in one html
   -HY:DONE

-·Provide link to original lab 1
+·Provide link to original lab 1 in lab_1_links -HY:DONE

 Technician:
 ·Setup the repo and make sure everyone can sync it to their desktop (using GitHub desktop software) --DONE